 The Hong Kong International Tattoo Convention has been a surprising sleeper hit for our SAR, becoming one of the more popular calendar events of the year.
-Whether it be the fascination and curiosity over tattoos or genuine love for body ink, thousands of visitors showed up at the convention in September at Kai Tak Cruise Terminal for a chance to meet renowned tattooists and enthusiasts showing off their full-body ink.
+Whether it be the fascination and curiosity over tattoos or genuine love for body ink, thousands of visitors have shown up over the past few years at the convention for a chance to meet renowned tattooists and enthusiasts showing off their full-body ink.
 There’s a chance to get inked by tattoo legends personally as well as to pick up some locally designed merchandise.

 While it’s no Wimbledon, the Hong Kong Tennis Open manages to draw huge crowds to Victoria Park Tennis Stadium year after year for a chance to see some of the sport’s biggest female names in action.
 We’ve previously seen the likes of Venus Williams, Caroline Wozniacki and Angelique Kerber come to town – not to mention rising stars from China.
 Best of all, the qualifying rounds and the first round of the tournament are free admission.